peterbsmyth/AllPartsInterchangeable/agenda_04.md

 # Agenda

+_Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand._ - Martin Fowler

 Code Golf - solve a specific problem in as few lines of code as possible.

 Things to think about while golfing: